Submit request or call to make an appointment.

-Immunotherapy is a new approach to cancer treatment and a specialty of physicians at Norton Children’s Cancer Institute, affiliated with the University of Louisville.
+Immunotherapy is a new approach to cancer treatment and a specialty of physicians at Norton Children’s Cancer Institute, affiliated with the UofL School of Medicine.

 Board-certified and fellowship-trained geneticists, pediatric oncologists and other specialists work together to tailor immunotherapy treatments that can provide new and effective options.

 The Norton Children’s immunotherapy program focuses on combining immunotherapy with conventional cancer treatments.
-Chemotherapy will be used to remove the bulk of the malignant disease, and immunotherapy will be added to eliminate any residual cancer cells, which could stage a comeback and cause disease relapse if they are left untreated.
+Chemotherapy is used to remove the bulk of the malignant disease, and immunotherapy is added to eliminate any residual cancer cells, which could come back and cause disease relapse if they are left untreated.

-William T. Tse, M.D., has recently joined the Norton Cancer Institute team and University of Louisville Physicians from the Northwestern University Feinberg School of Medicine in Chicago, Illinois.
-In addition to groundbreaking research, Dr. Tse brings a clinical focus on using less toxic methods of stem cell transplants.
+William T. Tse, M.D., Ph.D., joined the Norton Children’s Cancer Institute team from the Northwestern University Feinberg School of Medicine in Chicago, Illinois.
+In addition to his groundbreaking research, Dr. Tse brings a clinical focus on using less toxic methods of stem cell transplants.
 He’s found success with reduced-intensity conditioning transplant for children with severe immune deficiency.
 Patients tend to tolerate the new approach better, effectively rebuilding their immune system and correcting underlying defects.